Curved Page Divider

 • A parent who struggles with mental health

-In perusing the internet regarding this topic, there seem to be two types of parentification.
+While browsing the internet on this topic, there seem to be two types of parentification.

 The first is emotional parentification.
 This is when the child is forced to offer emotional support to their parent and become the parent's confidant or emotional caretaker.
 A parent may overshare their negative feelings about their marriage or life in general.
 The parent may even harm themselves or the other parent in front of the child.
-The child develops a caregiving role for their parent, which is too much for a child to go through.
+The child assumes a caregiving role for their parent, which is too much for a child to handle.

 Then there is instrumental parentification.
-This manifests in the child taking on the household's chores and adult responsibilities.
+This manifests as the child taking on household chores and adult responsibilities.
 They may be forced to take on tasks such as cooking, cleaning, or caring for younger siblings.
-Some adolescence may even take on a job to help pay the bills.
+Some adolescents may even take on a job to help pay the bills.
 Exposure to these situations can erase the joy of what should be a carefree time in a youth's life.

 Parentified children often need therapeutic intervention with a mental health professional.
 It is typical for them to struggle to have fun and to set boundaries with their family members.
 They are used to being in the caretaker role.
 There are many adverse effects of parentification.

 Typically, the child views their self-worth as being linked to what they can provide others.
 They feel the need to be in control and to be the peacekeeper since those responsibilities were forced onto them.
-A parentified child may also believe being self-reliant is better than trusting others.
-Therapeutic interventions for parentified children will help them understand that they are deserving of unconditional love.
+A parentified child may also believe that being self-reliant is better than trusting others.
+Therapeutic interventions for parentified children can help them understand that they deserve unconditional love.

 My next blog will discuss therapeutic interventions for the parentified child.